omidrohanian/gaze-mwe-ranlp2017/README.md

 #### Data

 We have annotated the text used in [GECO eye tracking corpus](https://figshare.com/articles/new_fileset/1482031) with regards to occurrences of Verb+Noun and Verb+Particle [multiword expressions (MWEs)](https://en.wikipedia.org/wiki/Multiword_expression).
-For details about the deta, please refer to the information file in the data folder.
+For details about the data, please refer to the information file in the data folder.

+#### Methodology

+We used the structured prediction model [CRF](https://en.wikipedia.org/wiki/Conditional_random_field) to label the sequences according to the classes defined in the tagged dataset.